gc-na/cshellwiki.github.io/wiki/socat_english.md

-# [Linux] Bash socat Uso: Multiplexing data streams
+# [Linux] C Shell (csh) socat用法: A versatile networking tool

 ## Overview
-The `socat` command, short for "SOcket CAT," is a versatile networking tool that establishes two bidirectional byte streams and transfers data between them.
-It can be used for various purposes, such as creating network connections, forwarding ports, and even connecting different types of data streams.
+The `socat` command is a powerful networking utility that establishes two bidirectional byte streams and transfers data between them.
+It can be used for various purposes, such as creating network connections, forwarding ports, and even acting as a proxy.

 ## Usage
 The basic syntax of the `socat` command is as follows: